 “It is hard to predict how science is going to turn out, and if it is really good science it is impossible to predict….You either have science or you don’t, and if you have it you are obliged to accept the surprising and disturbing pieces of information, even the overwhelming and upheaving ones, along with the neat and promptly useful bits.”
 (Notes of a Biology Watcher: The Hazards of Science, by Lewis Thomas, MD, The New England Journal of Medicine, Vol. 296, no. 6, 1977).

-True indeed for all “believers”.
+True indeed for all “believers” - scientists or not.